What is necrotizing enterocolitis (NEC)?

 When your baby is stronger, your provider will reattach the intestines and replace them in the abdomen.

 If your child is too small (weighs less than 1 pound) or too ill for surgery, your provider may place a drain (catheter) in the abdomen.
 The drain lessens symptoms by removing unhealthy or infected fluids and gas.
 If your baby still needs surgery later, the surgery will take place when your baby is bigger and healthier.

 How can I prevent necrotizing enterocolitis?

-If you are at risk for a preterm birth, you may get corticosteroid injections.
-This medication boosts an unborn baby’s health.
-It may lower your baby’s chances of lung and intestinal problems.
+If you are at risk for preterm birth, you may get corticosteroid injections.
+This medication boosts the health of the developing fetus.
+It may lower its chances of lung and intestinal problems.

 Feeding an infant breast milk may lower the risk of NEC.
 Some studies suggest that adding probiotics (healthy bacteria) to breastmilk or formula also helps.